|

 Even so, flying was not an option for me.
 I couldn’t justify it.
 Not with the possibility of reliving unapologetic delays and the needless negative impact on the environment.

-Up until very recently, flying has reigned supreme in being the most cost-effective and convenient way to travel from London to Edinburgh.
+Up until recently, flying has reigned supreme in being the most cost-effective and convenient way to travel from London to Edinburgh.

 Historically, trains were expensive and time-consuming, and when you’ve only got a small amount of time to spare on your mini-break, the last thing you want to do is spend most of it travelling to and from the destination.